 It is a good idea to think of a few warm stories to tell about the person who has passed at a wake and, of course, to offer your condolences to grieving family members.

 We hope that these tips can help better prepare you for any funeral that you may be attending.
-To learn more about other end of life topics or to gain tips on how to plan for your own end of life, check out our blog and resources.
+To learn more about more funeral etiquette see our extensive etiquette guide.
+You can also check out our funeral articles or if you need to make cremation arrangements, click here.